Leiden-chemical-immunology/Glyco-PAINT-Java/doc/Funtional Specifications.md

 If the 'Generate Squares' checkbox was ticked before the the calculation was started, squares will be generated for all the Recordings in the selected Experiments.
 The user can chose several squares sizes, 20x20 has been found to be a good choices.

 The following steps are followed:

 1. Define the squares (with coordinates)
 2. Determine in which squares the tracks of the recording are located.
 3. Calculate the recording background density
-4. Caculate for each square:
+4. Calculate for each square:
    - the Tau and R² (provided there are sufficient tracks,)
    - the density
    - the density ratio